ManmeetKaur-28/ResuCraft-App/README.md

 # ResuCraft

 ResuCraft is a modern resume optimization platform designed to help job seekers **beat the ATS, impress recruiters, and own their career**.
-It provides instant resume analysis, keyword matching, ATS scoring, and actionable suggestions — all wrapped in a clean, accessible, bluish‑gray themed UI.
+It provides instant resume analysis, keyword matching, ATS scoring, and actionable suggestions to level up your resume, and land the interviews.

 ---